qutech/vaunix_api/README.md

 # Vaunix API

 This is a small package to download and wrap the C library of LabBrick signal generators.
 It can be extended for other LabBrick devices.
+This package is not affiliated with Vaunix Technology Corporation.

 ```
 pip install vaunix_api